microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough.md

 ## Walkthrough: Launching the application

 This section has already been covered in our previous overview document.
 You can refer to it [here](./overview.md).

+## Summary

+In this document, we revisited the application's architecture, and also got a tour of the various Azure services that this application leveraged.

+Next up, you can explore the [application's codebase](../../src), and also explore the [other demo scripts](../../demo-scripts/).